wp-plugins/custom-taxonomies-menu-widget/README.txt

 **Can I Donate?**
 -----------------
 Yes, of course you can!
-You can find a link in the plugin's Settings page.
-Donations are welcome and much appreciated.
+You can find a link [here](http://www.studiograsshopper.ch/custom-taxonomies-menu-widget/).
+Thanks!.
 Thanks!

 **License and Disclaimer**